irpacn/irpacn/README.md

 - 👋 Hi, I’m @irpacn
-- 👀 I’m interested in ...
+- 👀 I’m interested in Quantum Computing Sciences, Artificial Intelligence, & VR/AR Production...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Network System Protocol,Cybersecurity threat Assessment/Prevention & Data Sciences.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software/Web/App Development, System infrastructure and design, & Pentesting...
-- 📫 How to reach me ...
+- 📫 How to reach me add this profile as a collaborator to a project to assist with development....
-- 😄 Pronouns: ...
+- 😄 Pronouns:them, they, those ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: The elements, natural resources & celestial positions is the first programming language and scripting..

 <!---
 irpacn/irpacn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.